Go Back

 • At this point you can shape the loaf to bake the same day, or the dough can be held in the refrigerator for up to 2 days.

-• Melt the remaining butter.
-Brush a 9"x 5" loaf pan with some of the melted butter.
-Combine the remaining granulated sugar and cinnamon in a small bowl.
+• Generously butter a 9"x 5" loaf pan.
+Combine 3 oz granulated sugar and 3 teaspoons ground cinnamon in a small bowl.

 • Turn the dough out onto a floured surface.
-Knead the raisins into the dough then roll it into a 8"x16" rectangle.
+Knead 5 oz raisins into the dough then roll it into a 8"x16" rectangle.
 If the dough springs back too much let it rest 10 minutes then try again.
-Brush the dough with melted butter then sprinkle with cinnamon sugar.
+Brush the dough with egg wash then sprinkle with cinnamon sugar.
 Roll the dough from the short side to form a log.
 Pinch the seam to make a tight seal.
 Set the dough into the pan, seam side down.
-Brush the top of the loaf with melted butter.
+Brush the top of the loaf with egg wash.

 • Preheat the oven to 350 °F. Bake about 40 minutes until golden brown and the interior temp is 200 °F

-• As soon as the pan comes out of the oven, brush the top of the loaf with melted butter.
-If any raisins on the surface look burnt you can pluck them off the loaf.
-Cool in the pan about 10 minutes before turning out onto a cooling rack.
+• If any raisins on the surface look burnt you can pluck them off the loaf.
+Cool in the pan about 5 minutes before turning out onto a cooling rack.
 Finish cooling to room temperature before slicing,

 Would you like to save this recipe?